 Dear [Insert Client Name]

-Re: Year end tax preparation
+Re: Year-end tax preparation

-As year end is rapidly approaching, I am writing to encourage you to contact our office to arrange a meeting to discuss tax preparation matters.
+As year-end is rapidly approaching, I am writing to encourage you to contact our office to arrange a meeting to discuss tax preparation matters.

 I have also prepared a list of records you may wish to bring with you when we meet concerning the preparation of [Delete as applicable: your individual income tax return for the year ended 30 June 2020 or the income tax return for your company, trust or partnership for the year ended 30 June 2020] which is attached as an Appendix to this correspondence.

-YEAR END CONSIDERATIONS
+YEAR-END CONSIDERATIONS

-Please find detailed below commentary on the following categories of tax planning issues that you may wish to consider in the lead up to year end, in particular:
+Please find detailed below commentary on the following categories of tax planning issues that you may wish to consider in the lead up to year-end, in particular:

-Business year end tax preparation issues
+business year-end tax preparation issues

-Individual tax preparation considerations
+individual tax preparation considerations

-Tax and superannuation reforms impacting property ownership.
+tax and superannuation reforms impacting property ownership.

 [delete as appropriate]

-BUSINESS YEAR END TAX PREPARATION ISSUES
+BUSINESS YEAR-END TAX PREPARATION ISSUES

 Some key business issues which may be relevant prior to the end of the financial year are outlined below.